zuyd-projects/system-schemers/README.md

 ---

 ## 10. Conclusion
 This PoC provides a robust demonstration of the Event-Driven Architecture, extended with a Metamodel Service.
-It showcases the scalability, flexibility, and robustness of the architecture, laying a foundation for future extensions.
+It showcases the scalability, flexibility, and robustness of the architecture, laying a foundation for future extensions....